tuwilof/fitting/README.md

 API responses with validation errors or untested: 9 (36.00% of 25).
 ```

-Also you will get errors in the file `fitting/errors`.
+Also you will get not covered responses in the file `fitting/not_covered`.

 ## Matchers